alex938/Learning_Python/README.md

-A collection of resources I used/created to learn C
+A collection of resources I used/created to learn Python